Kea-Angel-Ntheledi/Module_3_KEANTH501_JSE2407_GroupC_Kealeboga-Ntheledi_JSF03/README.md

 2. Browse products: Browse through the list of products and click on a product to view its details.
 3. You may mark an item as a favourites by clicking on the "like" button.
 4. You can add items to the cart and you can remove them individually.
 You can also clear the cart
+5. User cannnot see the product details nor add to cart without loggin in:

 ## Example use cases:
 Here are example use cases for this application: